sassoftware/sas_kernel/Readme.md

 1. Verify SAS Executable is correct
-    1. find the sascfg.py file -- it is currently located in the site-packages area of python install ` find / -name sascfg.py`
+    1. find the sascfg.py file -- it is currently located in the site-packages area of python install.
+To query `pip` for the location of the file, type `pip show saspy` (or `pip3 show saspy` if `pip3` was used to install it).
+Failing that, this command will search the OS for the file location: ` find / -name sascfg.py`
     1. edit the file with the correct path the SAS executable and include any options you wish it include in the SAS invocation.
 See examples in the file